University of Technology Sydney

 1. Describe the major types of human pathogens including the disease they cause, their epidemiology, pathogenesis, treatment and prevention, and methods of detection (including antimicrobial sensitivity testing).

-2. Implement microbial diagnostic approaches, methods and technologies to identify the causative pathogen(s) in clinical specimens.
+2. Work safely in a PC2 laboratory and implement microbial diagnostic approaches, methods and technologies to identify the causative pathogen(s) in clinical specimens.

 4. Critically evaluate and interpret results from laboratory investigations, and where appropriate, reflect and provide suggestions to problem solve and troubleshoot experiments.